MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 -- KALLIE TODO --

 ## Handy Tips & Insights

+> Docker for Windows (running Docker CE engine) on Windows 10 will use a separate Internal vSwitch named 'DockerNAT' to connect the Moby Linux VM to the container host for developing Linux containers.

 Here's a list of handy tips and insights, inspired by common questions that we hear from the community...